 - Establish a conversion rate goal of 1 percent or more of total website traffic.

-- Monitor which type of website traffic converts, and build on that data to refine your web marketing strategies.
+- Monitor which type of website traffic converts, and build on that data to refine your strategic digital marketing strategies.

 - Review your competitors’ conversion points and make use of best practices.